SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 transaction.Delete([]byte("DiskType"))
 transaction.Commit()
 ```
-The code snippet creates an instance of a pseudo `ReadWriteTransaction`, `puts` a couple of key/value pairs, `deletes` a key and the `commits` the transaction.
+The code snippet creates an instance of a pseudo `ReadWriteTransaction`, `puts` a couple of key/value pairs, `deletes` a key and then `commits` the transaction.
-By definition, a transaction is atomic which means, all these actions will take place as a unit or none of them will take place.
+By definition, a transaction is atomic, which means all these actions will take place as a unit or none of them will take place.

 - **Isolation**: defines the behavior of the system in presence of other concurrent transactions.
 A system that provides *Serial* transaction isolation
 ensures that all the transactions run serially - one after the other.
 Imagine that you are building a transactional Key/Value storage engine.
 The kind